-The Decision-Maker will be free from conflict of interest or actual bias, including actual bias for or against Complainants or Respondents.
-A party may object to the Decision-Maker on the basis of a conflict of interest or actual bias.
-This objection must be made to the Title IX Coordinator in writing.
-This written objection must include the facts and circumstances that lead the party to believe the Decision-Maker has actual bias against the party or has a conflict of interest.
-This objection must be received by the Title IX Coordinator at least 5 business days prior to a scheduled hearing.
-Upon receipt of such an objection the Title IX Coordinator - in consultation with appropriate campus partners - will evaluate the objection and make a determination as to whether actual bias or a conflict of interest is present.
-This decision will be communicated to all parties in writing and is final.
-The Decision-Maker may ask the Parties and the witnesses guestions during the hearing.
+The Decision-Maker will be free from conflict of interest or bias, including bias for or against Complainants or Respondents.

+The Decision-Maker may ask the Parties and the witnesses questions during the hearing.
 The Decision-Maker must objectively evaluate all relevant evidence both inculpatory and exculpatory and must independently reach a determination regarding responsibility without giving deference to the investigative report.
 The Decision-Maker must receive training on issues of relevance, how to apply the rape-shield protections for Complainants, and any technology to be used at the hearing.